 Scientists Find Corpses Move for More Than a Year After Death

-An Australian scientist has found – after studying corpse for 17 months that human bodies continue to move for more than a year after death.
+An Australian scientist has found – after studying corpses for 17 months that human bodies continue to move for more than a year after death.
 Besides being startling …and a bit creepy … the findings could have important implications on the way police process crime scenes.
 Alyson Wilson studied and photographed the same corpse, one of 70 stored at a “body farm” outside Sydney.

 At one point, Wilson observed that the corpse’s arms, which began close to the body, ended up flung to the side.
 “One arm went out and then came back in to nearly touching the side of the body again,” said Wilson.